Prerequisites - Updated September 2024

 Download the default CoCCA tomcat config files (server.xml & context.xml).

-Edit the context.xml file for db name, username, password
+Edit the server.xml and context.xml file for db name, username, password port etc.

 sudo nano /opt/tomcat/conf/context.xml